9 Tips For Prepping Your Yard For Winter

 3. To Prune Or Not To Prune

 That really is the question.
 Many trees, bushes, and shrubs simply need to have dead or diseased growth removed as part of their winter prep.
 Others need full pruning as well as extra fertilization or even covering to keep them alive for the winter.
 For example, roses should be pruned in the early spring while evergreen shrubs and trees can be pruned in late winter.
+Some shrubs and trees might need to be wrapped in the winter either to protect it from frost or to avoid losing branches from heavy snow.
+Younger plants and trees could benefit from a burlap wrap or covering.
 Each plant in your yard likely has different needs.
 Taking the time to look up each plant’s individual needs is a great first step, and we recommend tracking those needs so you don’t have to check each fall.

 4. Clean Out Or Cover Gardens